MHaringa/insurancerating/docs/reference/outlier_histogram.md

-# Histogram with outlier bins
+# Portfolio histogram with tail bins

-Visualize the distribution of a continuous variable using bins.
-Values below `left` or above `right` can be grouped into outlier bins for compact display when the range of values is wide.
+Visualize the distribution of a numeric portfolio variable while keeping extreme tails readable.

+Insurance portfolios often contain skewed variables such as claim amounts, premium, exposure, insured sums, deductibles, or fitted premiums.
+A few very large policies or claim events can stretch a regular histogram so much that the body of the portfolio becomes hard to inspect. `outlier_histogram()` keeps the main range visible and groups values below `left` or above `right` into dedicated tail bins.

+The plot is useful for actuarial portfolio checks, data quality review, and model preparation: it helps show where most risks are concentrated while still making the presence of extreme observations explicit.

 `histbin()` is deprecated as of version 0.8.0.
 Please use `outlier_histogram()` instead.